Optometric Support Services

 |Race/Ethnicity||Number of Grads|

-Optometric Support appeals to people across the globe.
-About 1.7% of those with this major are international students.
+Americans aren’t the only ones with an interest in Optometric Support.
+About 1.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - United Kingdom